zry98/movistar-home-hacks/IGW5000/README.en.md

 ### Fix touch screen

-For some reason the touch screen won't work at all unless it has been soft rebooted once, in dmesg the driver says "*Goodix-TS i2c-GDIX1001:00: Invalid config (0, 0, 0), using defaults*".
+For some reason the touch screen won't work at all unless it has been soft rebooted once, in dmesg the driver says "Goodix-TS i2c-GDIX1001:00: Invalid config (0, 0, 0), using defaults".

 To fix this, create the file `/etc/systemd/system/fix-touchscreen.service` with the following content: